Longwater1234/WedemyClient/README.md

 The backend for the Demo is a separate Java Springboot application [available here](https://github.com/Longwater1234/WedemyServer) with API Docs.
-However, you may use any Backend framework or language you like with this project.
+However, you may use any server framework or language you like with this project.

 ## Install